 Today’s business websites need continuous monitoring and up-keeping to stay current with the latest code, SEO standards, and keyword relevancy in order to maintain good search engine ranking and visibility.

-For instance – a website title needs to be crafted within a specific character length and of sufficient keyword density (having enough relevant key words – aka: search words) to be considered by Google for better ranking.
+For instance – a website title needs to be crafted within a particular character length and of sufficient keyword density (having enough relevant key words – aka: search words) to be considered by Google for better ranking.
 Too short or long in character length and likely to suffer a low index ranking as a result.
 Bing will ding you for having too many characters in a page description, and Yahoo and the rest of the search engines will drop your rank for stuffing too many key words into a web page – a tactic called “keyword stuffing” which was a widely published SEO best-practice until banned by Google with their algorithm update in 2009.

 The days of set-it-and-forget-it website marketing are long gone (That’s so 90’s)

-Hiring an experienced local marketing SEO specialist for your online activity who keeps up with these standards and best-practices can really pay dividends for your business
+Hiring an experienced local marketing SEO specialist for your online activity who keeps up with these standards and best-practices can pay dividends for your business

 So the next time you’re crafting words for your website, your social media profile, or the next time you post a message on your favorite social media channel; consider putting some SEO into your phraseology.

 About: Sidewalk Branding Company is a Rhode Island internet marketing & SEO/SEM firm.
-Award winning and internationally published, they focus on getting solopreneurs and small businesses (less than 25 employees or so) discovered online – locally.
+Award-winning and internationally published, they focus on getting solopreneurs and small businesses (less than 25 employees or so) discovered online – locally.